cs01/gdbgui/docs/guides.md

 Read more at the [gdbserver homepage](https://sourceware.org/gdb/onlinedocs/gdb/Server.html).

-If the machine gdbgui is running on and the target being debugged have different architectures, make sure gdb is built properly.
-See []
+If the machine gdbgui is running on and the target being debugged have different architectures, make sure gdb is built properly (see `Remote Debugging Between Different Architectures`).

 ## Remote Debugging Between Different Architectures